China Paradigm Transcript 7#: Investing in Chinese companies and evaluating Chinese companies

-Find here the full transcript of China paradigm episode 7.
-Peng Li is a China investment specialist, focusing on earmarking suitable medium-sized businesses for investment by Western investment institutions.
-The process of investing in Chinese companies, particularly mid-sized companies can be potentially troublesome for these companies, and that’s where Merger-Link can provide value.
+This transcript is based on our interview with Peng Li, a China investment specialist and founder of Merger-Link.
+Li focuses on earmarking suitable medium-sized businesses for investment by western institutions.
+Investing in Chinese companies, particularly mid-sized ones can be potentially troublesome for western investors.
+This is where Merger-Link can provide value.

-I first met you 4 or 5 years ago, you were introduced to me as a person who sold a business for more than 40 million dollars and each restaurant was valued at 2 or 3 million dollars and I was amazed that you did that.
-You were working in finance at that time, you worked in finance in China for 13 years, so you have a lot of insights on investing in Chinese companies and evaluating Chinese companies.
-Now you have your own business, which operates as a SaaS business in China, providing information about non-corporate companies to investors.
-So, clients could be private equity companies or corporations wanting to buy in China, and I look at your platform, you showed to me, it’s only Chinese, so I couldn’t read everything, but I looked at one company that I see everywhere here, a coffee shop chain and I was amazed by the information you provided about the chain.
+We first met Peng Li 4 or 5 years ago, he was introduced as a person who sold a business for more than 40 million dollars.
+Having worked in finance in China for 13 years, Li had a lot of insights on investing in and evaluating Chinese companies.
+Now he has his own business, which operates in China as an SaaS model, providing information about non-corporate companies to investors.
+Clients include private equity companies or corporations wanting to buy in China.

-Thanks for the intro, actually when I sold that company it was in my position as an investment banker at my previous firm William Blair.
-I worked in investment banking for more than 10 years in London and China.
-So, I understand that area.
-And Merger-Link, as a SaaS business in China, provides business intelligence services to these investment banks as a service (SaaS).
-The value we create is that we generate, collect, and structure proprietary info and we sell that data to private equity funds, investment banks, MNCs, and other organizations looking to invest in China.
+Li worked in investment banking for more than 10 years in London and China.
+Merger-Link provides business intelligence services to these investment banks as a service (SaaS).
+The value they create is that they generate, collect, and structure proprietary info and sell that data to private equity funds, investment banks, MNCs, and other organizations looking to invest in China.

-Could you give us an idea of the size of your business?
+Could you give us an idea of the size of Merger-Link?

-We are a SaaS business in China but actually we charge on an annual rather than monthly basis.
-We have around 50 clients, mostly global private equity funds, Chinese venture capital funds, and also some MNCs.
-We launched the SaaS platform around a year ago.
-We have a staff of about 20.
-We are the only company in the market providing this service in China right now so we are growing very rapidly.
+Peng Li: We are a SaaS business in China but actually we charge on an annual rather than monthly basis.
+Our portfolio has around 50 clients, mostly global private equity funds, Chinese venture capital funds, and also some MNCs.
+We launched the SaaS platform around a year ago, and have about 20 employees.
+Merger-Link is the only company in the Chinese market providing this service right now so we are growing very rapidly.

-What is the difference between your company and the services they provide and other companies like Wind, Bloomberg, Capital IQ that are also providing financial info through software?
+What is the difference between Merger-Link and other companies like Wind, Bloomberg, Capital IQ that are also providing financial info through software?

 Well companies like Wind and Bloomberg mostly provide information on the secondary or stock market, whereas we provide info on the primary market.
 Capital IQ is an interesting tool where you can check information on private companies.
 The main difference between us and those companies is that we concentrate solely on evaluating Chinese companies and we only focus on proprietary intelligence.
 So, the data we have on our platform cannot be found on any other platform.
 Every piece of info we have is proprietary.
 We look more at middle sized companies although we also have proprietary info on some listed companies.